from-the-storm/BORIS/README.md

 If you use Visual Studio Code, just open this repository.

 1. First, start the database servers.
-Choose Tasks > Run Task > "Run Database Servers" > Continue without scanning the build output
+Choose Tasks > Run Task > "Run Database Servers"
-1. If this is the first time running BORIS, apply the migrations: Choose Tasks > Run Task > "Apply database migrations" > Continue without scanning the build output
+1. If this is the first time running BORIS, apply the migrations: Choose Tasks > Run Task > "Apply database migrations".
 1. Hit F5 to run the backend server
 1. Choose Tasks > Run Build Task to build the frontend (and re-build it upon any changes).